 DETAIL #1: The overall design

 The initial design process must be executed in a detailed manner, which means that you’ll have to properly and fully wireframe and write your pages before even getting to the actual design.
 Fast People Search says that “working with real copy and wireframes will help you flesh out the customer journey before producing the final product.”
 Wireframes can vary between low and high definition, but they’re a lot easier and cheaper to work with (as compared to full designs) and can be edited easily for layout and copy changes.

 DETAIL #2: The homepage

 The design of a B2B website’s homepage can mean the difference between converting customers and chasing them away.
 After all, your homepage is essentially the storefront of your website.
 If you have a poor homepage design, then prepare to lose all (if you have any) potential sales that you have gotten.
 The online fax service iFax says that “the first impression your website makes is vital for generating conversions.”

 Getting the homepage design right often requires paying a huge amount of attention to the header section.
 After all, it is what visitors’ eyes are first drawn to and plays a huge part in whether or not they decide to stay.

-Another crucial detail that you have to watch out for in your homepage design is the value proposition, which acts as a sneak peek that visitors can use to gauge whether or not your website is worth their time.
+Digital marketing strategies courses by The Digital Marketing Institute say that “another crucial detail that you have to watch out for in your homepage design is the value proposition, which acts as a sneak peek that visitors can use to gauge whether or not your website is worth their time.”
 The value proposition requires concise and convincing copy that reels in a user’s attention, cater to their curiosity and tells them all they need to know about what your business does and how it can help them.

 DETAIL #3: The details